XxLissiexX/project1/README.md

  * README.md - This file contains these instructions
  * makefile - use 'make' on the linux system to compile the project using this makefile.
 The binary file will be named 'palindrome.out'.
- * test_palindromes.cpp - This file contains all of the test cases and will be what you must compile and run to tes your code
+ * test_palindromes.cpp - This file contains all of the test cases and will be what you must compile and run to test your code.
- * Palindrome.hpp - This contains the header file for your Palindrome object
+ * Palindrome.hpp - This contains the header file for a Palindrome object.
+You must implement this object in order for the test cases to pass.

-## You must write complete the Palindrome.cpp file that implements the test_string function found in the Palindrome.hpp file.
+You must write the Palindrome.cpp file that implements the test_string function found in the Palindrome.hpp file.

 ## General Flow of the test_string function